 "Yeah, true.
 But you'd like it."

 When I finished my little speech and realized where my hand still sat, only then did I also see the way his eyes had changed.
-The sun was in front of us now and my turned back gave witness to the glow in his eyes.
+The sun was in front of us now and my back turned the way it was gave witness to the glow in his eyes.
 The way they darkened.
 His smile was non-existent.
 It was something else entirely.

 My stomach twisted funny.
-I reached to pull my hand back and this boy grabbed it.
-Pulled it to him.
-He held it to his chest.
+I reached to pull my hand back and this boy grabbed it, pulled it to him, and held it to his chest.
 "I've watched you Borianna.
-I can tell you feel the same kindle I do.
+I can tell you feel the same kindling I do.
 I sensed it when I first saw you weeks ago.
 I would like to get to know you if you will allow me."

 I can't say I know why my body or mind didn't refuse the insane words this boy said, but I shook my head and denied with everything in me that he was bad news.